Jackb01/Jackb01/README.md

 - ⚡ Frontend Tech Stack: HTML5, CSS3, SASS, Javascript, ReactJs, Typescript, Material UI.
 - ⚡ Database Stack: SQL (MySQL, PostgreSQL) & NoSQL (MongoDB & Redis).

 `Majority of my repositories are private as they are related to company projects.
-I'd be happy to discuss my experiences and take interviews.`
+I'd be happy to discuss my experiences and take interviews if needed.`

 ###